digi-ron/AU-Falcon-SPUD-Project/Engine/FuelPressureRegulator/FuelPressureRegulator.md

     > While the fuel pressure regulator is only interference fitted to the fuel pressure regulator port, due to the long lifespans of these components they are generally unable to be removed by hand.
 This necessitates stronger removal methods, and by extension, means that due to the damage that will likely be caused, necessitates replacement regardless of inspection.
     {: .block-note}

 1. On the new fuel pressure regulator, lightly lubricate the o-rings with petroleum jelly.
-When lubricating, ensure you do not block the valce on the bottom of the assembly
+When lubricating, ensure you do not block the valve on the bottom of the assembly

     > In a pinch, clean fuel can be used, however installation must be soon after lubrication in this case due to the evaporation speed of fuel
     {: .block-note}